Atharva-Kapare/UTS-SES-1A/README.md

 # Topic
 We were tasked to create a web-based application that would be used by doctors and patients in order to diagnose illnesses over the internet without in person interaction.

+#To-Do
+* Need to be able to see the specialities for the doctors in their profile page

 # For the Testers
 * Test the functionality of the register page